real-logic/fix-integration/README.md

 ===============================

 Acceptance testing definitions and data dictionary from the quickfix/j project with [Artio](https://github.com/real-logic/artio).

-In order to run tests, do the following at the same top-level directory as this project is checked out to.
+In order to run tests, do the following:

 ```sh
    git clone https://github.com/real-logic/artio.git